You can smoke on your kettle and the process is pretty easy. You will have 2 different set-ups, depending on what temperature range you select.

 Preparing the grill

-- Light a chimney starter that is filled a third of the way with charcoal (25-30 briquettes) and wait until it is ashed over.
+- Light a chimney starter that is filled a third of the way with Weber Briquettes (25-30 briquettes) and wait until it is ashed over.

 - Dump the lit charcoal onto one side of the charcoal grate.
 Place a large drip pan right next to the charcoal.
 This will be used to catch drippings and also as a heat sink.
-With lower temperatures, you will be able to get consistent and stable temperatures without major fluctuations when you have the charcoal all on one side.
+With lower temperatures and using your iGrill, you will be able to get consistent and stable temperatures without major fluctuations when you have the charcoal all on one side.
 Think of it this way, you can have more fun with your family than constantly having to monitor your grill and worry about if the turkey is going to be done.

 - Light a chimney starter that is filled about halfway with charcoal (50-60 briquettes) and wait until it is ashed over.